Left in the dark: The families struggling to survive fuel poverty

 In this south Wales community, parents skip meals, kids wear coats to bed, and pensioners shower at the local pool

-“We used to put £20 a week in and now it’s more like 50,” says Steve, discussing his family’s pre-paid electric meter.
+“We used to put £20 a week in and now it’s more like £50,” says Gary*, discussing his family’s pre-paid electric meter.
 “That’s how bad it’s got, so we just knocked everything off.
 There’s nights where we just sit there in the dark.”

-Gas usage is even more rationed in Steve’s home, in the forgotten outskirts of Cardiff.
+Gas usage is even more rationed in Gary's home, in the forgotten outskirts of Cardiff.
 Last winter, there were only three weeks where the family put the radiators on.

 “We all stay in one room… so we just stay warm that way,” he explains.
 “With all the prices going up, people can't afford to heat their homes, can't afford to cook.”

-But if the previous winter was bad, Steve says the coming one will be far worse.
+But if the previous winter was bad, Gary says the coming one will be far worse.
 “There'll be a lot of people struggling, especially the old and people with very young kids.”

 The Joseph Rowntree Foundation has predicted that households on the lowest incomes will be forced to spend 26% of their budget after housing costs on gas and electricity in 2023/24, compared to just 12% two years previously.

-Talking to Steve, it's clear that the effects of these price hikes are already intolerable.
+Talking to Gary, it's clear that the effects of these price hikes are already intolerable.

 This winter, people are going to be in cold homes and they’re still going to be struggling to feed their kids

-Steve, who gave up a career in computer gaming to become Vanessa's full-time carer, says helping out in this way lifts him out of what he describes as depression caused by living in poverty.
+Gary, who gave up a career in computer gaming to become Susan’s full-time carer, says helping out in this way lifts him out of what he describes as depression caused by living in poverty.
 But it means he’s now witness to the full scale of the crisis.

 “We got a lot more people coming in,” he says.
 “With everything going up in price, they can't afford to live.
 None of us can.
 But the system’s getting worse and worse… and it doesn't look like the government's helping anyone.”